sherminator69/beautiful-jekyll/_posts/2018-10-09-muy-fav-westworld-narratives.md

 ---
 layout: post
 published: false
-title: Muy Fav Westworld Narratives
+title: My Fav Westworld Narratives
 ---
 ## Some Westoworld Naraatives I'd love you to read about